Juozas Budraitis: Biography

-Juozas Stanislavas Budraitis was born on 6 October 1940 in the village of Liepynai, Kelmė, Lithuania in a peasant family.
+Juozas Stanislavas Budraitis was born on 6 October 1940 in the village of Liepynai, Kelmė, Lithuanian SSR, Soviet Union in a peasant family.
 In 1945, the family moved to Klaipėda, and in 1955 – to the small town of Švėkšna.

 In the years 1958-1960, Budraitis worked as a laborer at a training and production plant in Klaipėda.
 After serving in the army, he entered the law faculty of Vilnius University.
 During the third year of his studies, he was approved for one of the main roles in the Vytautas Žalakevičius film Nobody Wanted to Die which was released in 1966.
 Budraitis was already finishing his third year externally and afterwards transferred to the correspondence department.
 In 1968 he graduated from the university and started working as an actor at the Lithuanian Film Studios.
-By that time he already became an established actor.
+By that time he had already become an established actor.

 From 1968 to 1976 Budraitis was filming in the republic and in films of other Soviet directors.
 During this period, he starred in the films The Shield and the Sword (1967), Two Comrades Were Serving (1968), The Lanfier Colony (1969), White Dunes (1969), King Lear (1970) Ave Vita (1970), The Rudobel Republic (1971), That Sweet Word: Liberty!
 (1973), With You and without You ...
 (1973), Blockade (1974), Time does not Wait (1975), The Life and Death of Ferdinand Luce (1976), The Legend of Thiel (1976), The Lost House (1976).

-In 1976-1978 Budraitis studied at the High Courses for Scriptwriters and Film Directors under the State Committee for Cinematography in Moscow, and then probationed as an assistant director on the set where his master and teacher was Žalakevičius.
+In 1976-1978 Budraitis studied at the High Courses for Scriptwriters and Film Directors under the State Committee for Cinematography in Moscow.
+He then probationed as an assistant director on the set where his master and teacher was Žalakevičius.
 But the director's career of Budraitis did not work out after the failure of his debut film City of Birds (1982) based on the story of Yuri Olesha.